qmacro/managed-associations-in-cap/flow.md

 }
 ```

-## Add the Books entity but not inside the service
+## 04 Add the Books entity but not inside the service

+Branch: `04-add-the-books-entity-but-not-inside-the-service`.

 👉 Add an entity specification in `srv/main.cds`, but not inside the `service` statement.
 The content of this file should now look like this: